 On an x86-based Mac, you can deploy OceanBase Database only in a Docker container running Docker V4.9.0 or earlier.
 You can click here to download Docker.

-Solution 1: Quickly get started with OceanBase Database
+Quickly experience OceanBase Database

 This solution is ideal for situations where only a single server is available, allowing you to quickly set up a demo environment for OceanBase Database.
 The deployed environment offers basic database functionality, making it a great way to get familiar with OceanBase Database.
 However, it lacks distributed capabilities and high availability features, so it is not suitable for long-term use.
-Here are four methods you can use to quickly get started with OceanBase Database.

 Method 1: Use the all-in-one package